 The DMV may suspend your license if you fail to satisfy a final judgment or fail to comply with the terms of any order of restitution.
 This suspension can happen in three ways:

-- You were involved in a motor vehicle accident and someone else received a judgment against you.
+- You were involved in a motor vehicle crash and someone else received a judgment against you.
 The DMV must suspend your license if they receive an affidavit from the other party saying that you failed to pay the required money for a period of 30 days; or,

 - You have an installment plan for the unpaid money and failed to make a required payment; or,